ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     If using ``background_mcc`` or ``background_stopping`` type this should be the name of the species for which collisions with a background will be included.
     In this case, only one species name should be given.
+    If using ``photonphoton`` these should be two photon species.

 * ``<collision_name>.product_species`` (`strings`)
     Only for ``nuclearfusion``.
 The name(s) of the species in which to add the new macroparticles created by the reaction.
+    If using ``photonphoton`` these should be two species: one of electrons and one of positrons.

 * ``<collision_name>.ndt`` (`int`) optional
     Execute collision every # time steps.
 The default value is 1.